 A small number of controllers that are identified by serial numbers may fail with symptom: "No Power".

-1.If a unit with a redundant power supply fails, then the system will automatically revert to the backup.
-The unit will function properly without any problems.
+- If a unit with a redundant power supply fails, then the system will automatically revert to the backup.
+Unit will function properly without any problems.

-2.If a unit with a single power supply fails, then the power supply can be removed from that slot and replaced in the other slot.
+- If a unit with a single power supply fails, then the power supply can be removed from that slot and replaced in the other slot.
 The unit should boot up and function properly.
-For instructions on changing power supply slot, refer to "Quick Start Guide: Power Supplies for Cisco 4400 Series WLAN Controllers" (Text Part Number: 78-17159-03).
+For instructions on changing the power supply slot, please refer to "Quick Start Guide: Power Supplies for Cisco 4400 Series WLAN Controllers" (Text Part Number: 78-17159-03).

 If a customer has a unit with an impacted serial number and they have not experienced a power supply failure, we recommend the customer continue to use the unit.
 Because the likelihood of a failure is low Cisco recommends a "Fix on Failure" approach.
-(The UMPIRE Program for the affected units in place is complete.
-Please follow Standard Cisco RMA process if the user encounter this issue with a suspected unit.)
+(The UMPIRE Program for the affected units in place is complete, Please follow Standard Cisco RMA process if the user encounter this issue with a suspected unit)